javadhme/android-interview-questions/README.md

   use `OnSaveInstanceState()` to store small amounts of UI data.

 - **How to handle multiple screen sizes?**

+  It's a long debate but in a very nutshell, you can do it in these ways:
+    - Use flexible layout like `ConstraintLayout` unless create alternative layout in different layout folders. (e.g. layout-sw480, layout-sw600, layout-sw720 ...)
+    - Provide different bitmap drawables for different screen densities or use vector assets.
+    - Be aware of the screen orientation change approach in your application.
+      If you don't want to handle it enforce to use just one orientation (portrait or landscape) through declaring it in the manifest file.

+ for complete reading, see the [official documentation](https://developer.android.com/training/multiscreen/screensizes).

 - **What is the difference between margin and padding?**

    - **Padding** will be space added inside the container, for instance,